Brandpa’s domain search has been rebuilt to give buyers a much better experience.

 To do this, we’ve built an AI model that understands relationships between search terms, e.g. it knows that “napping” is related to “sleeping”, or that “hippo” is a type of “animal”.

 To help our shoppers, we now suggest related searches at the top of their results.
 For example, a search for “food” will suggest exploring “diet & nutrition”, “hungry”, “agriculture” and more:

-We’ve long heard that domain marketplaces can tend to bury older domains, making them less likely to sell over time.
+We’ve long heard that websites that sell domain names can tend to bury older domains, making them less likely to sell over time.

 To counter this, we’re launching an experimental technology we call wave rankings.
 Over the course of 30 days every single domain now goes through a wave of ranking higher and lower on our main domain listings page, like so:

 This cycle lasts 30 days.
 Each domain starts at a different place on the cycle.